 The Lattice1 enables management of cryptoassets with a simple secure interface.
 With a dedicated secure enclave, anti-tamper features, and secure screen, you are always in control of your keys.
 Pair your Lattice1 with any supported app to access your wallet from anywhere.
-Looking up balances, sending transactions, and swiching between Lattice and SafeCard wallets are all a breeze with your online Lattice1 hardware wallet.
+Looking up balances, sending transactions, and switching between primary and SafeCard wallets are all a breeze with your online Lattice1 hardware wallet.
+Your new Lattice1 comes bundled with one SafeCard to get you started.
 Don't sacrifice security or usability - with the Lattice1, you can have both.

 Features and Components

 - Multipoint Capacitive Touch Panel: Secure 5 inch capacitive touch panel with multipoint capability.
 A large easy to use interface for the Lattice1.

 - 5" TFT Display: A 5" TFT with 480x800 resolution, which is fully protected by the Lattice1 security mesh.

 - Card Slot: The card slot allows the Lattice1 to interface with multiple SafeCards providing users with essentially a limitless number of accounts.